 And now, on to our drawing project.

-Preview of the Step by Step Abstract Portrait Tutorial
+Step by Step Directions for Abstract Self Portrait

 Time needed: 45 minutes.